rmakkar2018/Shibui_UI_PumpkinOS/Presentation/Readme.txt

-This folder contains the Presentation of the work done.
+This folder contains the Presentation of the work done and the screen recording.